cloudfoundry-incubator/cflocal/README.md

                      Default: localhost
    -p <port>      Listen on the specified port
                      Default: (arbitrary free port)
-   -d <dir>       Mount the specified directory into the app root.
+   -d <dir>       Replace the app directory with the specified directory.
-                     If empty, the app root is copied into the directory.
-                     If not empty, the app root is replaced by the directory.
+                     The app directory from the droplet is ignored.
                      Default: (not mounted)
-   -r             When used with -d, rsync the contents of the specified
-                     directory into the container app root.
-The directory is mounted elsewhere in the container.
-No files are deleted.
-                     Default: false, Invalid: without -d -w             When used with -d, restart the app when the contents of the specified directory are changed.
+   -w             When used with -d, restart the app when the contents of the
+                     specified directory are changed.
                      Default: false, Invalid: with -t, without -d